-Removing the slim optical-drive
+Removing the coin-cell battery

 - 1. Follow the procedure in before working inside your computer. - 2.
 Remove the side cover. - 3.
-Remove the front bezel. - 4.
-Remove the 2.5/3.5-inch hard-drive caddy. - 5.
-Remove the hard-drive and optical-drive caddy.
+Remove the 2.5-inch hard-drive. - 4.
+Remove the 3.5-inch hard-drive. - 5.
+Remove the hard-drive and optical-drive bracket. - NOTE: Removing the coin-cell battery resets the BIOS setup program settings to default.
+It is recommended that you note the BIOS setup program settings before removing the coin-cell battery.

-The following images show the slim optical-drive and provide a visual representation of the removal procedure.
+The following images indicate the location of the coin-cell battery and provide a visual representation of the removal procedure.